-- A. An employee must invoke entitlement to FMLA by notifying the Employer by either written, oral or electronic means that he/she intends to take FMLA leave (e.g., employees may invoke their entitlement to FMLA by e-mail). - If the need for leave is foreseeable, the employee shall provide notice to the Employer of his or her intention to take leave not less than thirty (30) days before the date the leave is to begin.
-If the need for leave is not foreseeable and the employee cannot provide thirty (30) days notice, the employee shall provide notice within a reasonable period of time appropriate to the circumstances involved.
-If necessary, notice may be given by an employee's representative. - C. Consistent with the FMLA regulations, if the leave taken is foreseeable based on planned medical treatment (for example, physical therapy, allergy shots, etc.), the employee shall consult with his or her supervisor and make a reasonable effort to schedule the medical treatment so as not to disrupt unduly agency operations.
-The Employer may, for justifiable cause, request that the employee schedule or reschedule the medical treatment (if the health care provider provides service at a time more convenient to the Employer), subject to the approval of the health care provider. - D. Additional procedures for requesting leave under FMLA are contained in Exhibits 33-1, 33-2 and 33-3.
+A. An employee must invoke entitlement to FMLA by notifying the Employer by either written, oral or electronic means that they intend to take FMLA leave (e.g., employees may invoke their entitlement to FMLA by e-mail).

+- B. If the need for leave is foreseeable, the employee shall provide notice to the Employer of their intention to take leave not less than thirty (30) days before the date the leave is to begin.
+If the need for leave is not foreseeable and the employee cannot provide thirty (30) days' notice, the employee shall provide notice within a reasonable period of time appropriate to the circumstances involved.
+If necessary, notice may be given by an employee's representative. - C. Consistent with the FMLA regulations, if the leave taken is foreseeable based on planned medical treatment (for example, physical therapy, allergy shots, etc.), the employee shall consult with their supervisor and make a reasonable effort to schedule the medical treatment so as not to disrupt unduly agency operations.
+The Employer may, for justifiable cause, request that the employee schedule or reschedule the medical treatment (if the health care provider provides service at a time more convenient to the Employer), subject to the approval of the health care provider. - D. Additional procedures for requesting leave under FMLA are contained in Exhibits 33-1, 33-2, 33-3 and 33-4.